Mosquito-Alert/metrics-typescript-sdk/docs/RegionsApi.md

 # **tilesRetrieve**
 > Municipality tilesRetrieve()

-Action that returns the tiles of a specified area and zoom
+Action that returns the tiles of a specified region and zoom.
+This endpoint is dynamic, so it will return the tiles for a municipality, province, or autonomous community based on the zoom level.

 ### Example